8YBY8sd/cse15l-lab-reports/lab-report-1-week-2.md

 >Setting an SSH Key

 Let's set a ssh keys to save your life.
 If you have ssh keys, you don't need to enter the password every single time.

-The idea behind ssh keys is that a program, called ssh-keygen, creates a pair of files called the public key and private key.
-You copy the public key to a particular location on the server, and the private key in a particular location on the client.
-Then, the ssh command can use the pair of files in place of your password.

 Let me show you some magic:
 ```